 Lloyd starred in a few 70s exploitation movies, including one in French.

 "REALLY, Lloyd?
 Were you THAT hard up for cash?"

 Brad hates some of the older films he did within the Stoned Gremlin Films brand.
 Cancelled Sitcoms and Straight to Video are two he really hates in particular.
 Cancelled Sitcoms was done for a college class he took and was done in an artsy style, while Straight To Video was a much more comedic film.
 Thankfully for Brad both are probably Lost Forever (His only copy of Cancelled was part of his old DVD collection that got stolen) though he said Hooker With A Heart Of Gold was based on elements of the latter film.

 One Steve Limit: Brad has two friends named Brian in "Team Snob", so one of them is referred to by his last name, Irving.

 Overly-Long Gag: Parodied the Family Guy style of this during Grizzly II.
 He goes out to his porch, tries to pick up a box that keeps slipping out of his hands, and then just grabs it and throws it off porch yelling at the camera This isn't funny!

 Played straight during Cannibal Ferox in a sequence where the Snob devours an entire tin of Bubble Tape.

-When reviewing a Sasquatch porno called The Geek, he despaired that "not only would 'Sascrotch' be a better title, but it would be an amazing title!"
+When reviewing a Sasquatch porno called The Geek, he despaired that "not only is "Sascrotch" a better title, but it's an amazing title!"'